sanjaybasu/healthcare-ai-equity/_chapters/chapter_04_machine_learning_fundamentals.md

 \log\left(\frac{P(Y=1\mid\mathbf{x})}{P(Y=0\mid\mathbf{x})}\right) = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \cdots + \beta_p x_p
 $$

 This formulation connects naturally to how clinicians reason about risk.
-Each coefficient $\beta_j$ represents the change in log-odds of the outcome for a one-unit increase in feature $x_j$ holding all other features constant.
+Each coefficient $\beta_j $ represents the change in log-odds of the outcome for a one-unit increase in feature $ x_j $ holding all other features constant.
 When we exponentiate coefficients, we obtain odds ratios that clinicians use routinely to interpret associations between risk factors and outcomes.

 In healthcare applications, this interpretability is crucial for several reasons.
 First, clinicians must understand why a model makes particular predictions to appropriately integrate algorithmic guidance into clinical judgment.
 When a model predicts high readmission risk for a patient, the clinician needs to understand whether that prediction is driven by clinical factors amenable to intervention or by social factors requiring different approaches.
 Second, regulators and payers increasingly require that risk prediction models used for resource allocation be interpretable and auditable.
 Third, patients have a right to understand factors driving recommendations that affect their care.